 2. Transparency around parking changes

 Residents have not been given all the pertinent information such as the net number of parking spaces to be lost to the proposal.
 Residents and visitors to the Botany Bay area have already been suffering parking stress for years and fighting for improvements to parking.
 The clearway measures will have a significant impact on the already overburdened parking situation for residents.
-We believe the number of new parking spots proposed is considerably less than the number of unrestricted parking spots currently available on The Grand Parade.
+We believe the number of new parking spots proposed is considerably fewer than the number of unrestricted parking spots currently available on The Grand Parade.
 The loss of parking spots to the clearways will increase the burden of parking by visitors to the area who can no longer park on the main road and will need to seek parking on the smaller surrounding streets.
 Clearways should not be extended without the adequate provision of alternative unrestricted parking options for residents.
 Where it's deemed that limited parking should be introduced, it should be limited to three hours and not two; two hours are insufficient for many activities, especially if also going to the beach and then to a restaurant or cafe to have a bite to eat.
-Unfortunately, TfNSW is limiting the parking spots to two (2) hours.
+Unfortunately, TfNSW is limiting the parking spots to a maximum of two (2) hours.

 3. Lack of consultation